perforce/helix-authentication-service/docs/REST_API.md

 1. User authenticates with IdP, with auth service acting as the SP/RP
 1. Meanwhile, client does a `GET` on `/requests/status/:requestId`
 1. Service eventually responds with JSON-formatted user data

+### Administration

+The adminstrative (REST) interface to the service consists of two sets of endpoints, one named `/tokens` and the other being `/settings`, with the former providing a JSON Web Token needed by the latter (akin to [RFC 6750](https://datatracker.ietf.org/doc/html/rfc6750)).
+The steps involved in administering the service would look something like this:

+1. Pass the administrative user's credentials via basic authentication to `/tokens/create` and receieve the JWT as the response body.
+1. Retrieve the configurable settings via `/settings/fetch`, passing the JWT as the bearer token.
+1. Update some or all of the settings via `/settings/update`, again providing the JWT.
+1. End the administrative process by deleting the JWT from the in-memory registry by sending a request to `/tokens/remove`

 ## Routes